thomasekdahlN/wealthprognosis-app/README.md

 - meta.pensionOfficialYear - Official pension year in your country (67 in noprway)
 - meta.pensionWishYear - When you wish to retire.
 Maybe you want to retire earlier because of F.I.R.E
 - meta.deathYear - Required.
 When do you think you die?
+- meta.exportStartYear - Optional.
+Defaults to last year.
+The excel sheet created will start at this year.

 Your pensionOfficialYear/pensionWishYear will be used to calculate equal payments (like 1/14 of your assets) from your assets until deathYear.
 So if you live longer, you get less pr year.